ShixuanZhao/database-proxy/README.md

 # Database Proxy - Node.js

 This is a simple Node.js application that acts as a generic database proxy, providing a REST API for CRUD operations on a SQL database.
 The application uses Express and MySQL to handle the HTTP requests and interact with the database.
-For
 ## Project Structure
 database-proxy
 <br> &emsp; app.js &emsp;# The entry point of the application